RedStoneCraftGG/RedStoneCraftGG/README.md

 🔭 I'm currently developing a PocketMine-MP and PowerNukkitX plugin.
 Additionally, I often do something quirky for my repositories.

-📖 Currently learning JavaScript, PHP, Java, and C++
+📖 Currently learning Java, Kotlin, and Go.

 <br>